wmorgan/dcos-docs/1.8/administration/virtual-networks/isolation.md

     $ iptables -I FORWARD -m set --match-set overlays src -m set --match-set overlays dst -m set ! --match-set src,dst overlay-exceptions -j dcos-isolation

 The actual iptables rules that live on the `dcos-isolation` chain are just simple rules, and we recommend that you again use ipsets of type `hash:net` and refer to `src` sets and `dest` sets.
-The purpose of this is primarily organization. <!-- I don't think I understand this sentence -->
+The purpose of this is primarily organization.

 **Note:** In future versions of DC/OS we may provide support to automatically create the overlay ipsets for you.
 These would be under well-known names based on the set of overlays the user is running.
 For this reason, we strongly recommend not creating any ipsets that begin with `dcos-` or `mesos-`.